pauleveritt/pauleveritt.github.io/src/productive/debugging/add_todo/index.rst

 - Replace self.id with max

-- Add a static method that takes title
+- Add a static method ``def add`` that takes title

 - Refactor populate_todos to use this

+- Re-run models.py to confirm

+- Code -> Optimize Imports to get rid of the unneeded import

-- Run the code normally with the debugger
+- Run the app normally with the debugger

     - Stop the run config